Second Empire style: The operetta

-Under Napoleon III, a new, lighter musical genre, the operetta, was born in Paris, and flourished especially in the work of Jacques Offenbach.
-It emerged not from the classical opera, but from the comic opera and vaudeville, which were very popular at the time.
-Its characteristics were a light subject, an abundance of amusement and comedy, spoken dialogue mixed with songs, and instrumental music.
-The first works were staged in 1848 by August Florimond Ronger, better known as Hervé.
+Under Napoleon III, a new and lighter musical genre, the operetta, was born in Paris and flourished above all in the work of Jacques Offenbach.
+It emerged not from classical opera but from comic opera and vaudeville, which were enormously popular at the time.
+Its characteristics included a light subject matter, an abundance of comedy, spoken dialogue interspersed with songs, and lively instrumental music.
+The earliest works were staged in 1848 by Auguste Florimond Ronger, better known as Hervé.

-The works of Hervé included Latrouillatt and Truffaldini, or the inconveniences of a vendetta infinitely prolonged too long and Agamemnon, or the Camel with Two Humps.
-The early works were limited to two performers on the stage at a time, and usually were no longer than a single act.
-After 1858, they became longer and more elaborate, with larger casts and several acts, and took the name first of operas bouffes, then operettas.
-Hervé opened his own theater, the Folies Concertantes on the Boulevard du Temple, the main theater district of Paris, and they were also staged at other theatres around the city.
+The works of Hervé included Latrouillatt and Truffaldini, or the Inconveniences of a Vendetta Infinitely Prolonged Too Long and Agamemnon, or the Camel with Two Humps.
+The early works were limited to two performers on stage at a time and were usually no longer than a single act.
+After 1858, they became longer and more elaborate, with larger casts and several acts, and were designated first opéras bouffes and then operettas.
+Hervé opened his own theatre, the Folies Concertantes on the Boulevard du Temple, the main theatre district of Paris, and productions were also staged at other theatres around the city.

 A new composer, Jacques Offenbach, soon emerged to challenge Hervé.
-Born in Germany, Offenbach was first a cello player with the orchestra of the Opéra-Comique, then the conductor of the orchestra for the Comédie-Française, composing music performed between the acts.
-In 1853, he wrote a short musical scene performed between acts, then a more ambitious short comedy, Pepito, for the Théâtre des Variétés.
-He was unable to have his work performed in the major theaters, so he tried a different approach.
-In 1855, taking advantage of the first Paris Universal Exposition, which brought enormous crowds to the city, he rented a theater on the Champs-Élysées and put on his musicals to full houses.
+Born in Germany, Offenbach was first a cellist with the orchestra of the Opéra-Comique, then conductor of the orchestra for the Comédie-Française, composing music performed between the acts.
+In 1853, he wrote a short musical scene for performance between acts, then a more ambitious short comedy, Pepito, for the Théâtre des Variétés.
+Unable to have his work performed in the major theatres, he tried a different approach.
+In 1855, taking advantage of the first Paris Universal Exposition, which brought enormous crowds to the city, he rented a theatre on the Champs-Élysées and performed his works to full houses.

-He then opened up a new theater, the Bouffes-Parisiens, which opened in 1855 with a work called Ba-ta-clan, a Chinese-style Musical.
-Offenbach's theater attracted not only the working and middle class audiences, the traditional audience of the music halls, but also the upper classes.
-The comic opera scenes alternated with musical interludes by Rossini, Mozart, and Pergolesi.
-In 1858 he took a step further with his first full-length operetta, with four acts and a chorus, Orpheus in the Underworld.
-It was a popular and critical triumph, playing for two hundred twenty-eight nights.
-After the final night, Napoleon III granted Offenbach French citizenship, and his name changed formally from Jacob to Jacques.
+He then opened a new theatre, the Bouffes-Parisiens, which debuted in 1855 with Ba-ta-clan, a Chinese-style Musical.
+Offenbach's theatre attracted not only the working and middle classes, the traditional audiences of the music halls, but also the upper classes.
+Comic opera scenes alternated with musical interludes by Rossini, Mozart, and Pergolesi.
+In 1858 he took a further step with his first full-length operetta, in four acts with a chorus, Orpheus in the Underworld.
+It was a popular and critical triumph, running for two hundred and twenty-eight nights.
+Following the final performance, Napoleon III granted Offenbach French citizenship, and his name formally changed from Jacob to Jacques.